A pinched nerve diagnosis — what does it mean?

 - Facet disease

-These conditions are all largely unavoidable since they are the natural byproduct of the aging process as normal wear and tear takes its toll on your spinal anatomy.
+These conditions often develop as the natural byproduct of the aging process of the spine.
 By themselves, none of these conditions guarantee that you will experience any pain or other symptoms.
-However, when one of these conditions causes a pinched nerve, problems may arise.
+However, when one of these conditions causes a pinched nerve, symptoms and pain may arise.